-Cons: Altitude and barometric graphs are sub-par, no GPS, no adjustable screen settings
+Cons: Altitude and barometric graphs are sub-par, no GPS, lag on button presses

 Altimeter and Barometer

-The Core has the altimeter and barometer functions linked together.
+The Core Alu has altimeter and barometer functions that are linked together.
 It measures elevation in three-foot or one-meter intervals, which is similar to most of the altimeter watches tested.
-The altimeter/barometer feature is sweet.
-It calculates long-term pressure trends to give you a more accurate reading.
-For example, when you are ascending it gains with you as the barometric pressure changes at a rate far faster than the barometric pressure changes with weather.
-Once you stop gaining elevation for a while (i.e. sleeping) it realizes that and sees any barometer pressure changes as what they are and not elevation gain.
+The altimeter/barometer assesses long-term pressure trends which gives a more accurate result.
+If you are ascending and the pressure changes, it calculates the differential as altitude.
+If you pause your elevation gain for a break (or camp somewhere for the night), it recognizes this and attributes pressure change to the weather.

-For skiers, it logs how many laps you take while for hikers and climbers on trails that go up and down it will tell you your true vertical height gained.
+It keeps track of skiers' laps and true vertical height gained.
 It can store up to 10 logs.
 It also has five different recording intervals (to help save battery life if you need it) of one, five, 10, 30, and 60 seconds that are adjustable.
 It also features a neat altitude differential that tells you how much elevation you have gained and lost over one trip.

-The Core also features a graph that shows both altitude and barometric pressure trends (not at the same time).
-While the graph is decent, it is not nearly as nice as other GPS-based contenders like the Garmin Fenix 5, Suunto Ambit3 Peak, or Suunto Traverse.
-It's a little small, but much better than the Casio PRW-6000Y.
+The Core Alu also features a graph that shows both altitude and barometric pressure trends (not at the same time).
+We appreciate that this feature is included.
+Its output is much better than the Casio PRW-6000Y, but not nearly as nice as other GPS-based contenders like the Garmin Fenix 5x Plus Sapphire, Suunto Ambit3 Peak, or Suunto Traverse.

-Similar to its competition, the Core has a digital compass with adjustable declination.
-You can set it to help you record and follow compass bearings.
-In general, the compass was regularly accurate given proper daily calibrations.
+You can adjust the angle of declination of this compass.
+With some setup, you can record and follow compass bearings.
+In general, the compass is regularly accurate given proper daily calibration.
 However, we would recommend that if you're doing serious off-trail exploration, bring a map and compass for better reliability.

-Once again, like the competition, the Core features the basic timekeeping features.
+Like its competition, the Core Alu features basic timekeeping features.
 It has a stopwatch, countdown timer, one alarm, and sunset/sunrise reference based on what your reference city is set to.
-We also like that it has a dual time option that shows you the time in two different time zones.
+We also like that it has a dual time option that shows you the time in a different time zone.
 This is helpful if you're traveling and want to pre-set the time to the location you're heading to.
 That said, all the GPS-watch contenders provided an automatic adjustment, which we thought was a little more convenient.
-Additionally, if you're looking for more than one alarm, check out the Casio watch options; they both feature five alarms.
+Additionally, if you're looking for more than one alarm, check out the Casio watch options which all feature five alarms.

 Comfort and Fit